Update: A newer version of this project has been released. Read More >>

 - Mycodo (source code on GitHub)

-There are two main programs that run the system, a daemon and a client.
+There are two main components of the Mycodo system, the Mycodo daemon and the Mycodo client.
 The daemon performs all critical tasks, such as periodically reading sensors, writing logs, reading/writing the configuration file, turning relays on and off to regulate temperature, humidity, and airflow, among other functions.
 The client application issues commands for the daemon to carry out.
 This is the link from the web interface to the daemon, communicating configuration changes, manual relay switching, modifying automation, and other information.
 Common usage is to continually run the daemon in the background and use the client to communicate with the daemon.

 mycodo.py: Reads sensors, writes logs, and operates relays to maintain set environmental conditions.
 Usage: mycodo.py [OPTION]...
 Options: -d, --daemon v/s w/i/d Start program as daemon that monitors conditions and modulates relays v enables log output to the console, s silences Log level: w: >= warnings, i: >= info, d: >= debug -h, --help Display this help and exit Default: mycodo.py -d s w Debugging: mycodo.py -d v d